rishu-buf/docs.buf.build/docs/best-practices/style-guide.md

 > **NOTE:**
 >
-> These recommendations are not enforced by the BSR, although these are for your reference.All files should have a package defined. [(Why?)](../lint/rules.md#package_defined)
+> These recommendations are not enforced by the BSR, although these are for your reference.
+All files should have a package defined. [(Why?)](../lint/rules.md#package_defined)

 ### Files and Packages